Yankees vs. Orioles Player Props Betting Odds

-Sportsbooks have set player props for Gleyber Torres, Adley Rutschman and others when the New York Yankees host the Baltimore Orioles at Yankee Stadium on Tuesday at 1:05 PM ET.
+Those looking to place a player prop bet can find odds for Adley Rutschman, Gleyber Torres and others in the Baltimore Orioles-New York Yankees matchup at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!